David Bowie discography

-The discography of English singer-songwriter David Bowie (1947–2016) consists of 26 studio albums, 21 live albums, 46 compilation albums, 10 extended plays, 128 singles, 3 soundtracks and 12 box sets.
+During his lifetime, the English singer-songwriter David Bowie (1947–2016) released 26 studio albums, nine live albums, two soundtrack albums, 26 compilation albums, eight extended plays, 128 singles and six box sets.
+Since his death, one further studio album, 13 live albums, one soundtrack album, one compilation album, four extended plays and six box sets have been released.
 Bowie also released 28 video albums and 72 music videos.
-Throughout his lifetime, Bowie sold roughly 140 million records worldwide.
+Throughout his lifetime, Bowie sold at least 100 million records worldwide.
 In 2012, Bowie was ranked ninth best selling singles artist in United Kingdom with 10.6 million singles sold.
-As of January 2016, Bowie has sold 12.09 million singles in Britain.
-In a period of 24 months since his death, 5 million records were sold in UK, 3.1 million singles and 2 million albums.
+As of January 2016, 12.09 million Bowie singles had been sold in Britain.
+In a period of 24 months since his death, five million records were sold in the UK, 3.1 million singles and two million albums.

 Bowie's debut release was the 1964 single "Liza Jane" by Davie Jones & the King Bees.
-He released two more singles in 1965 under the names of the Manish Boys and Davy Jones & the Lower Third.
+He released two more singles in 1965 under the names of the Manish Boys and Davy Jones, respectively.
 His first release using the name David Bowie was the 1966 single "Can't Help Thinking About Me", which was released with the Lower Third.
 His next single, "Do Anything You Say", also released in 1966, was the first release by simply David Bowie.
 Bowie released four more singles and his debut album, David Bowie, but the first success in the United Kingdom was with the 1969 single "Space Oddity".
-The single reached number five on the UK Singles Chart after it was released five days before the Apollo 11 moon mission.
+The single reached number five on the UK singles chart after it was released five days before the Apollo 11 Moon mission.
 In 1975, the single was re-released, becoming Bowie's first UK number-one single.

-Bowie released three more albums – David Bowie (1969), The Man Who Sold the World (1970) and Hunky Dory (1971) – before he eventually made it on to the UK Albums Chart with The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972), which peaked at number five.
+Bowie released three more albums – David Bowie (1969), The Man Who Sold the World (1970), and Hunky Dory (1971) – before he eventually entered the UK Albums Chart with The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972), which peaked at number five.
 Its success saw sales of Hunky Dory improve and it eventually peaked at number three in the UK in 1973.
 RCA re-released the 1969 David Bowie under the title Space Oddity and The Man Who Sold the World, which reached numbers 17 and 26 in the UK, respectively.